mehardeepsingh/hackpository/README.md

 # hackpository
-A disorganised collection of all my work, ideas and resources in context to popular cybersec communities and blogs!
+A disorganised collection of all my work, ideas and resources!